 Frequently Asked Questions:

 That is a great question.
 It is hard to tell.
 My biscuits tend to rise pretty high because I include 2 TBSP of aluminum-free baking powder.
-I think the sourdough is more known for giving a little sour flavor to the biscuits than rising them.
+I think sourdough is better known for giving biscuits a slightly sour flavor than for making them rise.

 Sourdough discard can sit in the fridge for up to 10 days.
-If your sourdough is on the younger side, it may not stay fresh as long as it is a more established starter.
+If your sourdough is younger, it may not stay fresh as long as a more established starter.

 More Gluten Free Biscuit Recipes: